ElyesBRD/Steam-Games-Trading-Cards-Scraper/README.md

 # Steam Games Trading Cards
+# What is it
+The repo provides a way for searching and scraping steam games trading cards if it exists.

+# How to use
-u enter the name of the game and the program search if it has steam trading cards and prints the links for you open the code and start excute it, enter the game name and wait for the links to show up for the game's trading cards
+After executing the code, enter the desired game name and wait for the code to start searching and scraping the links for the trading cards only if it exists.

-NOTE: this project is not up to date means it may not function or maybe it will result in errors along the excution
+NOTE: this project is not up to date, means it may not function or it may result in errors along the execution